 The day is yours to discover historic Zagreb!
 Consider joining an optional food tour with a wine tasting or explore independently.
 B Sheraton Hotel (or similar)

 After breakfast, we’ll travel through verdant countryside and across the border to the Republic of Slovenia.
 Our first stop: Slovenia’s thriving capital, Ljubljana, where we’ll admire the architectural legacy of city native and 20th-century architect, Joze Plecnik, acclaimed for his work rebuilding the city after a devastating earthquake in 1895.
 We’ll see some structures that survived the earthquake as we explore the old town with its small shops and outdoor cafes.
 There’s time to stroll along the riverside promenade and through the open-air market before we continue to Lake Bled…

 A guided stroll around emerald-green Lake Bled is a picturesque start to our day.
 We’ll also visit Slovenia’s oldest castle, medieval Bled Castle, perched romantically on a cliff above the lake.
 Your afternoon is free to explore this charming village.
 A relaxing lake cruise might be just the thing!
-B Rikli Balance Hotel (or similar)
+B Rikli Balance Hotel or Hotel Park (or similar)

 Lake Bled/Postojna Caves/Opatija (Croatia)

 Today’s agenda includes Slovenia’s scenic countryside, mysterious caves and seaside glamour.
 Our stop at Postojna Caves, second largest in Europe, includes an underground train journey to view impressive stalagmites and stalactites.
 We’ll drive back into Croatia to the fashionable Riviera town of Opatija, arriving at your seaside hotel in time for dinner.
 B/D Grand Hotel Adriatic I (or similar)